Pregnancy and Traditional Chinese Medicine (TCM)

 - At 35 weeks gestation 75.4% in the intervention group were cephalic (47.7% in the control).

 - At delivery the presentation of 75.4% of the intervention group were cephalic compared to 62.3% in the control group.

 - In terms of fetal movement the moxibustion group experienced a greater number of movements (a mean of 48.45 compared to the control group with a mean of 35.35).

-- The number of premature births was lower in the intervention group and the use of oxytocin, before or during labour, was also reduced in the moxibustion group (8.6% compared to 31.3%).
+- The number of premature births was lower in the intervention group and the use of oxytocin, before or during labor, was also reduced in the moxibustion group (8.6% compared to 31.3%).

 The objective was to evaluate whether acupuncture at term can influence cervical ripening and thus reduce the need for postdates induction.
 On their due dates 45 women were randomized into either an acupuncture group (25) or control group (20).
 The women were then examined at two daily intervals for cervical length (measured with vaginal trasonography, cervical mucus and cervical stasis according to Bishops score).
 The acupuncture group also received acupuncture every two days.